 - file a complaint with the United States Department of Education.

-FERPA’s prohibition of disclosure of personally identifiable information from a student educational record applies to all non-directory information (e.g., performance in class, grades, attitude, motivation, abilities, socioeconomic background, race, gender, date of birth) conveyed in writing, in person, or via telephone to third parties.
+FERPA’s prohibition of disclosure of personally identifiable information from a student educational record applies to all non-directory information (e.g., performance in class, grades, identification numbers, attitude, motivation, abilities, socioeconomic background, race, gender, date of birth) conveyed in writing, in person, electronically, or via telephone to third parties.
 Student written or authenticated electronic consent is required to release this information.

 Students may release their education records to parents, a prospective employer, an insurance company, another higher education institution, etc., by providing written or authenticated electronic consent.
 The consent must include the following information: